eli64s/readme-ai/examples/readme-kotlin.md

 																					<table>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/fragments/NoNetworkDialogFragment.kt'>NoNetworkDialogFragment.kt</a></b></td>
-																						<td>- Implement a dialog fragment handling network connectivity issues, allowing users to interact with an error message<br>- The fragment facilitates user actions through an 'OK' button, triggering responses via a dialog click listener.</td>
+																						<td>- Creates a dialog fragment to handle network errors<br>- It provides an option for users to acknowledge the error and triggers a callback to the parent activity.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/fragments/HomeFragment.kt'>HomeFragment.kt</a></b></td>
-																						<td>- Implements a fragment for choosing and uploading files, handling user interactions, and communication with the parent activity<br>- The HomeFragment class encapsulates file selection logic and UI elements for a seamless user experience within the app's architecture.</td>
+																						<td>- Enables interaction with local files through a user-friendly interface<br>- Facilitates file selection and storage in the local cache<br>- Implements callbacks for user actions and ensures seamless communication with the parent activity.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/fragments/ResultFragment.kt'>ResultFragment.kt</a></b></td>
-																						<td>- Enables displaying and interacting with result data, such as URLs and expiration days, in the app<br>- Allows users to copy links to the clipboard and trigger actions upon completion.</td>
+																						<td>- ResultFragment in the codebase displays and manages the result details for a specific file operation<br>- It handles the UI elements and user interactions related to displaying a URL and its expiration duration<br>- The fragment allows users to copy the URL to the clipboard and provides a button to indicate completion of the task.</td>
 																					</tr>
 																					</table>
 																				</blockquote>